NickDJM/accessible-menu/docs/classes/baseMenu.md

 - Attempting to set a value less than -1 will set the `currentChild` to -1.
 - Attempting to set a value greater than or equal to the number of menu items will set the `currentChild` to the number of menu items - 1.

+If the current menu has a parent menu _and_ the menu's current event is "mouse", The parent menu will have it's current child updated as well to help with transitioning between mouse and keyboard naviation.

 #### currentChild Parameters

 | Paramter | Description | Type | Required | Default Value |